 For writers of all genres to get hands-on experience in homicide investigation and forensics taught by some of the world's leading homicide investigation experts.

 Professional Grade Classes

-From fingerprint examination to body decomposition and arson investigation, writers receive training in investigative techniques usually reserved only for law enforcement.
+From fingerprint examination to body decomposition and insect and blood evidence investigation, writers receive training in investigative techniques usually reserved only for law enforcement.

 Hosted by Sirchie

 Sirchie helps Police and Public Safety officers around the world to Command Every Scene™ they encounter.
 Cutting edge technology and training solutions.

 Classes and workshops taught by world-renowned instructors.
 Imagine learning the same information as some of the world's top homicide investigators from a world-class training facility!

 Cutting-edge instruction never before offered to writers, anywhere.
 Take your writing to the highest levels with hands-on, real world experience.
 Fee covers all interactive classes, special presentation, breakout sessions, and a live panel discussion with instructors.

 Golden Donut Short Story Contest

 200 word short story for participants and non-participants alike.
 Submit your short story to win the exclusive Golden Donut Award. - CONTEST IS CLOSED!